PBW parametrizations and generalized preprojective algebras: Preliminary

 \subsection{Reflection functors and idempotent ideals}

-In the work of Baumann-Kamnitzer \cite{BK} and Gei\ss-Leclerc-Schr\"oer \cite{GLS1}, reflection functors on module categories of preprojective algebras are developed in terms of species.
-We briefly review the definitions of reflection functors and their description through idempotent ideals. \begin{definition} Keep the notations of Proposition \ref{prop:equivspecies}.
+In the work of Baumann-Kamnitzer~\cite{BK} and Gei\ss-Leclerc-Schr\"oer~\cite{GLS1}, reflection functors on module categories of generalized preprojective algebras are developed in terms of species.
+We briefly review the definitions of reflection functors and their descriptions through idempotent ideals. \begin{definition} Keep the notation of Proposition \ref{prop:equivspecies}.
 Let $M\in \rep{\Pi}$.
 We identify $M$ with $(\M, \M_{ij}, \M_{ji})$ such that $M_{i, \mathrm{in}}\circ M_{i, \mathrm{out}}=0$ for each $i\in Q_0$.
 We construct a new $\Pi$-module $\Sigma_i (M)$ by replacing the diagram

 with

 where $\widetilde{M}_i \coloneqq \bigoplus_{\overline{\Omega}(i,j)}{}_i H_j \tens{j} M_j$, and $\overline{M}_{i, \mathrm{out}}\colon M_i\longrightarrow\Ker M_{i, \mathrm{in}}$ is induced by $M_{i, \mathrm{out}}$, and $\mathsf{can}$ is the canonical injection.
 Similarly, we construct a new module $\Sigma_i^{-}(M)$ by replacing the diagram